kkemple/tasker/readme.md

 #### Running the Install Script

-Copy the following command in to the terminal to get the app set up `chmod 700 capture.sh && chmod 700 install.sh && ./install.sh`
+Copy the following command in to the terminal to get the app set up `node install.js`

 ___